EU politicians to try again to rescue carbon market

 European heavy industry is particularly sensitive to the idea of higher costs related to energy when U.S. rivals are benefiting from cheap shale gas.

-Yet some energy firms, especially utilities, strongly favor supporting the EU ETS, seeing it as the cheapest way to drive innovation in lower carbon energy sources.
+Yet some energy firms, especially utilities, strongly favour supporting the EU ETS, seeing it as the cheapest way to drive innovation in lower carbon energy sources.

 Among EU members, Poland, whose economy depends on coal, has been a vehement opponent, while Germany has failed to take a stand ahead of elections in September.